osrf/gazebo_tutorials/extrude_svg/tutorial.md

 ### Create a Gazebo Model

 [SDFormat](http://sdformat.org) does not support SVG directly, it supports 2D poly lines.
-The Gazebo Model Editor has an import mechanism that extract the poly lines from SVG files, and save it them an SDF model file.
+The Gazebo Model Editor has an import mechanism that extracts the poly lines from SVG files, and saves them an SDF model file.

 Launch Gazebo and Select `Model Editor` from the `Edit` menu to enter the Gazebo Model Editor mode (as opposed to the simulation mode).